NDHANA94/dynrclcpp/README.md

 Dynamic ROS 2 client library

-This library empowers developers with the ability to dynamically create and destroy publishers, subscriptions, service clients, and service servers within the ROS2 ecosystem.
-Whether you're dealing with rapidly changing environments or need fine-gained control over your ROS2 communication channels, this library provides the flexibility and scalability you need.
+This library empowers developers with the ability to dynamically create and destroy ROS2 publishers, subscriptions, service clients, and service servers.
+Whether you're dealing with rapidly changing environments or need fine-gained control over your ROS2 communication channels, this library provides the flexibility and scalability you need. cd ..
 ### Features
 - **Dynamic Creation**: Programmatically generate publishers, subscriptions, service clients, and service servers on-the-fly.
 - **Flexibility**: Adapt to changing requirements and environments with ease.